 Supporting change towards greener cities

 One key to progress is raising awareness and supporting change.
 “The growing development of new practices will have a positive impact on the environment” said Frédéric Pergay.
 Another key is taking a holistic approach, promoting cooperation between all the major public and private stakeholders.
-Bureau Veritas can play an important role as an independent third party, providing a bridge between businesses, public authorities and consumers.
+Bureau Veritas can play an important role as an independent and expert third party, providing a bridge between businesses, public authorities and consumers.

 - Urbanization: municipality support for permitting, design management review (climate resilience, seismic, natural disasters),environmental impact assessment and risk mitigation studies

 - Construction: Green Building construction materials, green work sites, and environmental and vulnerability monitoring (air, noise and water quality)